aaru-dps/RedBookPlayer/README.md

 | **Numpad -** | Volume Down |
 | **M** | Mute |
 | **E** | Toggle Emphasis |

+For Save Track(s):
+- Holding no modifying keys will prompt to save the current track
+- Holding **Shift** will prompt to save all tracks (including hidden)

 For both Volume Up and Volume Down:
 - Holding **Ctrl** will move in increments of 2